 Kevin T. Fisher-Paulson

 Chief Deputy Kevin Thaddeus Fisher-Paulson joined the San Francisco Sheriff's Office on October 3, 1994, and has served at every rank and in every division.
-He currently serves as Chief of the Administration and Programs Division.
+Sheriff Vicki Hennessy promoted him to Chief Deputy Sheriff on February 24, 2018, where he oversaw the Administration & Programs Division.

 Chief Deputy Fisher-Paulson is a Bronze Medal of Honor recipient and was chosen as "Deputy Sheriff of the Year" by the Rotary Club.
 He earned an undergraduate degree in American Studies from the University of Notre Dame and a Master of Business Administration from the University of Michigan.

 Chief Deputy Fisher-Paulson lives with his husband, two sons, and rescue dogs in San Francisco, and writes a weekly column for the San Francisco Chronicle that appears on Wednesdays.